Blood Road: Norwegian guards from the Hirdvaktbataljon

-The commandant at the Botn camp
+Commandant at the Botn camp

 SS Hauptsturmführer Franz Kiefer, who was the commandant at the Botn camp, was an exceptionally brutal man according to all witnesses.
 A young man from the Hirdvaktbataljon stated in an interview with Christie: "The Germans up there were insane.
 Kiefer was a devil like no other.
 He put his fist up in our faces when we arrived.
 We had to obey orders, otherwise we would be hanged immediately.
 Fifteen- and sixteen-year-olds lived only as long as they thought things were the way they should be."

 Another witness from the Hirdvaktbataljon stated: "We were so shocked that we didn't understand anything.
 It was snowing and cold, sad and rugged.
 Pigsties.
 The prisoners milled around and scowled, aware that something was amiss.
 The Germans behaved shockingly.
 The camp commandant Kiefer came directly from an insane asylum in Germany.
 He walked around with a little whip that he used to beat us and others.
 I myself was struck in the face by him.
 When he was drunk he was completely out of control.
 'Why didn't you take off?' people asked afterwards.
 I didn't know where I was, only the general direction, and around us there were snow, ice, and mountains everywhere."
 Christie notes that Kiefer certainly did not come from an insane asylum, but it is interesting as a characterization.

 Kiefer had a hammer forged with a spike on it that he used to mistreat the prisoners.
 A witness stated that he would swing his short hammer around furiously.